Skip to content

 Traditionally, mouthwash helps reduce the number of bacteria in the mouth, which can lead to bad breath, tooth decay, and gum disease (gingivitis).
 Swishing the mouthwash can act like floss, getting in between your teeth to help remove food particles a brush cannot reach.

-Can you drink mouth wash?
+Can you drink mouthwash?
 Do not swallow mouthwash; it should be spat out after use.
 However, there are times when people accidentally swallow it.
-Dentists do not recommend young children use mouthwash unless they give permission.
+Dentists do not recommend young children use this product unless they give permission.

-Why does mouth wash burn?
-Important to note is some mouthwashes contain a significant amount of alcohol, which results in the “burn” or the “bite” from the mouthwash some have come to expect.
+Why does mouthwash burn?
+It is important to note that some mouthwashes contain a significant amount of alcohol, which results in the “burn” or the “bite” from the mouthwash some have come to expect.
 The greater concern is when a child ingests an alcohol-containing mouthwash since they are much more susceptible to the effects of alcohol and can show symptoms of drowsiness or vomiting when drinking small amounts.

-If you find someone ingests a small amount of mouthwash, do not panic.
+If you find someone ingests a small amount, do not panic.
 Give them some water to drink.
-And call the Missouri Poison Center right away at 1-800-222-1222.
+Call the Missouri Poison Center right away at 1-800-222-1222.
 The poison center is open all day, every day, for poisoning emergencies and questions.

 **Note: Don’t forget, every case is different.
 To ensure you are getting the best information for your situation, click below to call or chat.
 It is fast, free, and confidential.